ClistennyLohran/ClistennyLohran/README.md

 - 👋 Hi, I’m @ClistennyLohran
 - 👀 I’m interested in React
-- 🌱 I’m currently learning JS, SCSS, CSS.
+- 🌱 I’m currently learning JS, SCSS, CSS, Node.js
 - 💞️ I’m looking to collaborate on a Website
 - 📫 How to reach me: